AT THE ARTIST'S REQUEST - THIS IS NOT AN OFFICIAL BIOGRAPHY.

 Michael is a great admirer of the artistry of many great musicians of the past, including, among others, the pianists Artur Schnabel, Alfred Cortot, Vladimir Horowitz, Claudio Arrau, Leon Fleisher, Rudolf Firkušný, Emil Gilels, Glenn Gould, Mieczysław Horszowski, William Kapell, Alicia de Larrocha, Dinu Lipatti, Arturo Benedetti Michelangeli, Tatiana Nikolayeva, Sviatoslav Richter, Arthur Rubinstein, Peter Serkin, and Vladimir Sofronitsky, and the conductors Claudio Abbado, Leonard Bernstein, Wilhelm Furtwängler, Otto Klemperer, Carlos Kleiber, George Szell, and Arturo Toscanini; their recordings are a major source of influence and inspiration for his music-making.

-English and Mandarin Chinese (fluent); Italian and German (basic knowledge)
+English and Mandarin Chinese (fluent); German (elementary proficiency); Italian (basic knowledge)

 String Quintet in C major, D. 956 by Franz Schubert